2016 Uri attack: Background

-Also, since 8 July 2016, the Indian-administered Jammu and Kashmir has been undergoing continuous unrest following the killing of Burhan Wani, the leader and local commander of the Hizb-ul-Mujahideen.
+Also, since 8 July 2016, the Indian-administered Jammu and Kashmir region had been undergoing continuous unrest following the killing of Burhan Wani, local militant of the Hizb-ul-Mujahideen.
 The killing sparked violent protests against the Indian government in the valley, leading to the protests being described as the "largest anti-India protests" against Indian rule in recent years.

 Attack

 At around 5:30 a.m. on 18 September, four insurgents attacked an Indian Army brigade headquarters in Uri, near the Line of Control in a pre-dawn ambush.
 They were said to have lobbed 17 grenades in three minutes.
 As a rear administrative base camp with tents caught fire, 17 army personnel were killed during the attack.
 An additional 19–30 soldiers were reported to have been injured.
 A gun battle ensued lasting six hours, during which all the four individuals were killed.

-Combing operations continued to flush out additional terrorists thought to be alive.
+Combing operations continued to flush out additional militants thought to be alive.

 Most of the Indian soldiers had suffered casualties and subsequently those who died were from the 10th battalion, Dogra Regiment (10 Dogra) and 6th battalion, Bihar Regiment (6 Bihar).
-One of the injured soldiers succumbed to his injuries on 19 September at RR Hospital in New Delhi, followed by another soldier on 24 September, bringing the death toll to 19.
+One of the injured soldiers succumbed to his injuries on 19 September at RR Hospital in Delhi Cantonment, New Delhi, followed by another soldier on 24 September, bringing the death toll to 19.

 The casualties were primarily believed to have occurred as a result of non-fire retardant transition tents.
 This was the time of a troops shift, whereby troops from 6 Bihar were replacing troops from 10 Dogra.
 The incoming troops were housed in tents, which are normally avoided in sensitive areas around the LoC like Uri.
 The insurgents snuck into the camp breaching heavy security and seemed to know exactly where to strike.
 Seven of the personnel killed were support staff, including cooks and barbers.